petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/importing-fragments-and-resources.md

    - `sign-in-image.png`

-Now that you've imported the fragments and resources, you can use them to create the Delectable Bonsai site.
+Now that you've imported the fragments and resources, you can use them to create the Clarity site.